Auckland Council Logo

 Waharoa

 "We are currently assessing the condition of Selwyn Muru’s Waharoa.
 It is more than 30 years old.
-If you are visiting Aotea Square, you will notice we have removed the five carvings at the top of the arch.
-We are taking a closer look at these; they may need some restoration work.
-We will have them back in place in August 2024. "
+If you are visiting Aotea Square, you will notice we have removed the six carvings at the top of the arch for restoration work.
+We will have them back in place by February 2025 "

 Artwork details